 Growing up, I always had this feeling that I didn't quite fit in with my peers.
 I was a bit of an outsider, looking in.
 I was one of those creative artsy kids; you know the type.
-I was also your regular teenage girl racked with self doubt and insecurities.
+I was also your regular teenage girl racked with self-doubt and insecurities.
 For so long, while I was growing up, I didn't really know where I fit into the equation of life.
-Nobody that age does, but at that point in your life there are all these important decisions to be made that start to shape your future.
+Nobody that age does, but at that point in your life, there are all these important decisions to be made that start to shape your future.
 At the time, it feels like you don't want to make the wrong choice or choose 'wrong.'
 Even then, I worried so much about taking the wrong path that I wanted to take no path at all for a while.

-When I got home, I set it up and I realized that it was a lot easier to sew with a newer machine than my moms ancient Sears sewing machine that was the perfect shade of millennial pink.
-A couple years before, I had gotten into sewing with my sister and we had tried to make some handbags but the machine was so old and dysfunctional, so it never really worked right.
+When I got home, I set it up and I realized that it was a lot easier to sew with a newer machine than my mom's ancient Sears sewing machine which was the perfect shade of millennial pink.
+A couple of years before, I had gotten into sewing with my sister and we had tried to make some handbags but the machine was so old and dysfunctional, so it never really worked right.
 It really probably just needed to be serviced, but we didn't know if it was worth it since it was such an old machine.
 It smelled like a mix between my grandma's house and burning rubber.
 Looking back, that smell meant it probably needed a new belt. #themoreyouknow

 Sewing with my new Brother sewing machine was a breeze compared to my mom's beastly machine.
 I don't think it took me more than an hour or two to make my first dress.
 It was stupid easy, but it gave me the confidence to try more.
-The dress itself was cute enough that I was proud to wear it as my pool cover up with the kids.
+The dress itself was cute enough that I was proud to wear it as my pool cover-up with the kids.
 You gotta flaunt what your momma gave you and my mom gave me those dope sewing skills.

 What happened next had a cascading effect, though.
 That one dress turned into more and more and more until my dresser was stuffed with my own creations.
-Making something out of nothing felt mesmerizing for me.
+Making something out of nothing felt mesmerizing to me.
 It was like I was in a trance and the only way out was to create more and more and more.
 I can tell you truthfully that I never pulled myself out of that, 15 years later . . . still stuck in love with making things from scratch and building from the bottom up.
 It's a huge part of why I love working with startups and new product lines.

 I spent almost all of the money I earned that summer reinvesting it into myself.
 I bought fabric to make brand new skirts and also t-shirts to reinvent.
 I would go to the Salvation Army store and buy big dresses with lots of fabric and make them into something new.
 Those transformations were the beginning of my own transformation and that summer was my creative awakening.